 This takes some time, but it has completely changed my dictados since I started implementing it.
 Before, I would have the dictado written down on chart paper for my students to self-correct.
 Now that I talk through writing the dictado with my students on the first day, my kids are far more metacognitive and notice the language components much more.

 In terms of getting my kids engaged in dictado, this has definitively been the key.
 Kids get to see and hear that others also struggle to write the dictado correctly.
 Before, I had students that didn’t even want to try because they would say that so and so always does it perfectly and they’ll never learn how to write.
 Now, even my most reluctant writers come to the Talk-Through on Monday excited to share what things they noticed when writing the dictado.

 Key 5: Record your dictado

 When I first started with dictado, I would say each dictado over and over and over and I’d have most of the class finished while my slower writers would still be on the fourth word.
 The kids who were done would get antsy, my struggling writers would get frustrated, and it was CHAOS.

 Now I just record my dictados.

-I’m lucky enough that my school is 1:1 with iPads, and I was able to start using the Showbie app to record.
-I record my dictado in Showbie, and my students can listen to it as many times as they want!
+I’m lucky enough that my school is 1:1 with iPads, and I was able to record.
+I record my dictado, and my students can listen to it as many times as they want!
 My fast writers can do it as quickly as they want and start working on another task and my slower writers don’t feel pressured to finish.

 On top of all that, I only have to say it once all week, and I’m freed up to work with students, pull a group, or any number of other tasks.
 Dare I say, I can also run off to use the bathroom if the need arises.